The Variation of the Uncentered Maximal Operator with respect to Cubes: Introduction

-\paragraph{Acknowledgements} I would like to thank Panu Lahti for discussions about the Sobolev setting and helpful comments on the manuscript, and my supervisor, Juha Kinnunen for all of his support.
-The author has been partially supported by the Vilho, Yrj\"o and Kalle V\"ais\"al\"a Foundation of the Finnish Academy of Science and Letters, and the Magnus Ehrnrooth foundation.
+\paragraph{Acknowledgements} I would like to thank Panu Lahti for helpful comments on the manuscript, and my supervisor, Juha Kinnunen for all of his support.
+I am indebted to the referees for their great effort, their careful reading and their many valuable comments which have lead to numerous improvements of the manuscript.
+The author has been partially supported by the Vilho, Yrjö and Kalle V\"ais\"al\"a Foundation of the Finnish Academy of Science and Letters, and the Magnus Ehrnrooth foundation.